crocmons/Patient-Heart-Disease-Analysis/README.md

-In this data analytics project, I explored a dataset containing information about patients and their heart health.
+<h3>In this data analytics project, I explored a dataset containing information about patients and their heart health.
 After loading and inspecting the data, I conducted thorough data cleaning by handling missing values and dropping irrelevant columns.
-The Exploratory Data Analysis (EDA) involved visualizations and insights into various factors affecting heart health, such as age, gender, blood pressure, and cholesterol levels.
+The Exploratory Data Analysis (EDA) involved visualizations and insights into various factors affecting heart health, such as age, gender, blood pressure, and cholesterol levels.</h3>

-Key steps in the project include:
+<b>Key steps in the project include:</b>

 Data Cleaning: Removed irrelevant columns and handled missing values.